naoisehayes/notes/docs/History/Jarrow.md

 - Along with the other hunger marches, it sparked the conscience of the middle classes.&nbsp;

-- Symbolised despair of unemployed men and depressed areas.&nbsp;
+- Symbolized despair of unemployed men and depressed areas.&nbsp;

 - 'The Jarrow march is, indeed, a symbol of the feeling of neglect and unmerited poverty and dependence which pervades the distressed areas.'&nbsp;